JAYMAC1/JAYMAC1/README.md

 - 👋 Hi, I’m @JAYMAC1
-- 👀 I’m interested in ...
-6t's soul, mods
+- 👀  I’m looking to learn coding at 49
 - 🌱 I’m currently learning ...
-Javascript, Nodejs
+Javascript, React, Nodejs
-- 💞️ I’m looking to collaborate on ...
-MERN stack stuff to learn more
+- 💞️ I’m interested in ... my kids, 6t's soul, mods and cats
-- 📫 How to reach me ... @modsrulesok
+- 📫 How to reach me ... mcneil_james@hotmail.com (I don't do social media)

 <!---
 JAYMAC1/JAYMAC1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.